Political correctness and freedom of speech

 The “possible” is what we accept as possible

 Taking the previous into consideration, one can assume that what is possible for those individuals having different constructs of reality and concepts of “normal” also differs.
 Let us consider again the example of two individuals.
 The first one who grew up in a materialistic environment and his or her greatest aspirations are limited to material things.
-The second one who was raised in a family which practiced values such as love and humanity for which spiritual expansion was a priority.
+The second one was raised in a family that practiced values such as love and humanity for which spiritual expansion was a priority.
 While for the first one what is possible may be reduced to what he or she can buy with money or own, for the second one there might be a much wider range of possibilities, apart from the material ones.
 Therefore, one might come to the conclusion that each one’s reality constructions also depends on the predisposition of accepting new possibilities.

 Limiting perception and possibility: a progressive assault on freedom of speech